motoras/kekbit/examples/README.md

 ## Echo

 This sample illustrates the basic channel operations.
-A [Writer](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/echo_in.rs) creates a channel than writes into it every line of text read from the console.
-A [Reader](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/echo_out.rs) connects to an existing channel than prints to the console every messages it reads from that channel.
+A [Writer](https://github.com/motoras/kekbit/blob/master/examples/echo_in.rs) creates a channel than writes into it every line of text read from the console.
+A [Reader](https://github.com/motoras/kekbit/blob/master/examples/echo_out.rs) connects to an existing channel than prints to the console every messages it reads from that channel.
 The channel uses the ubicuos [plain text encoder](https://github.com/motoras/kekbit/blob/master/kekbit-codecs/src/codecs/text.rs)

  The *Bye* message will stop both the reader and the writer.
 The channel has a limit of 1000 messages of 1024 bytes each and a timeout of 30 seconds.

-In order to start the *writer*, in the kekbit_core folder type:
+In order to start the *writer*, in the type:
  ```cargo run --example echo_in <channel_id>```

  E.g: